-While less well known than schizophrenia or bipolar disorder (manic-depressive illness), BPD is more common, perhaps affecting up to 2 percent of adults, mostly young women.
-There is a high rate of self-injury without suicide intent, as well as a significant rate of suicide attempts and completed suicide in severe cases.
-Patients often need extensive mental health services, and account for 20 percent of psychiatric hospitalizations.
+Borderline personality disorder is fairly common as personality disorders go, perhaps affecting up to 2 percent of adults, mostly young women, according to the American Psychiatric Association.
+There is a high rate of self-injury — usually without suicidal intent.
+There is, however, also a significant rate of suicide attempts, and even completed suicide in more severe cases.
+People with BPD often need extensive mental health services.
 Yet, with help, many improve over time and are eventually able to lead productive lives.

 People with BPD exhibit other impulsive behaviors, such as excessive spending, binge eating and risky sex.
 BPD often occurs together with other psychiatric problems, particularly bipolar disorder, depression, anxiety disorders, substance abuse, and other personality disorders.

 Treatment of Borderline Personality Disorder